 The point of doing your A-levels again is to get grades that will improve your chances of getting into your chosen university.
 Currently, A-level resits are only available in the summer, meaning you can only plan for the exams in May/June.
-With the current exam system, you can’t ‘carry forward’ your best grades from the previous exam; only the results of the retake count.

 Before planning for resits during your gap year, ask yourself if they are for you.
 Do you believe that you can achieve better grades if you retake the A-levels?
 Not every school gives A-level retakes.
 If it’s the case, it would mean finding somewhere else to resit your year 13.

 An independent college is always a practical alternative.
 Some students choose to resit privately, in which case you still have to use a recognised centre.
 You can opt to go through the whole syllabus or just part of it.

 You might ask what about UCAS points?
 Universities use tariff points to gauge the capabilities of applicants.
 It helps them choose students of the best calibre.

 Usually, a minimum number of points is set for different courses.
 Each grade and qualification you have translates to a number of UCAS points.
 You want to ensure that you accumulate as many points as you can and improving your A-level grades helps.